vmware-tanzu/velero-plugin-for-vsphere/docs/vanilla.md

 * CleanupFailed: delete local snapshot failed after the upload, this case will also be retried
 * Canceling:  upload is being cancelled.
 It would happen if `velero backup delete` is called while the upload of snapshot is in progress.
 * Canceled: upload is cancelled.
+* UploadFailedAfterRetry: Upload failed after retries and local snapshot is deleted.

 UploadError uploads will be periodically retried.
 At that point their phase will return to InProgress.
 After an upload has been successfully completed, its record will remain for a period of time and eventually be removed.